 Parish of the Assumption of the Blessed Virgin Mary is located in a part of town called Neimar, and the parish church is in 75 Hadži Milentijeva Street.
-Besides that part of town, the parish includes Voždovac, Braće Jerković, Medaković… The borders of the parish have changed frequently and intersected with the borders of the neighbouring parishes.
-At the time of establishment it was entrusted to the monks Assumptionists.
-They asked the Arcbishop at the time, Rodić, on 8 December 1924 to establish their own convent and a separate convent for sisters Assumptionists.
-They repeated their plea on 2 January 1925.
-The Archbishop gives his consent on 6 January 1925 (no. 12/1925).
-The monks pleaded their administration for building a small chapel for the believers, as well as for administrative building for the new parish which was to be established.
-Ministry of Religious Affairs accepted the establishment of the parish by the act VK no. 507/28 II 1927, although it had declared on it with the ct VK no. 6579/26 dating 3 January 1927.
-The difficulty was appointing the pastor, because the parish was given to the French Assumptionists.
+Besides that part of town, the parish includes Voždovac, residential areas Braće Jerković and Medaković as well.
+The borders of the parish have frequently changed and intersected with the neighboring parishes.
+At the time of its establishment it was entrusted to the monks, the Assumptionists.
+On 8 December, 1924, they asked the then Archbishop Rodić to establish their own monastery and a separate convent for sisters Assumptionists.
+They repeated their request on 2 January, 1925.
+The Archbishop gave his consent on 6 January 1925 (no. 12/1925).
+The monks asked their administration to build a small chapel for believers, as well as an administrative building for a new parish that was to be established.
+Ministry of Religious Affairs accepted establishment of the parish by the act VK no. 507/28 II 1927, although it had already declared on the matter with the act VK no. 6579/26 dating from 3 January 1927.
+There was a difficulty in appointing the parish priest, since the parish was given to the French Assumptionists, the French.
 But even though they were foreign citizens, everything was quickly settled.

-The Archbishop appointed Privat Bellard the first pastor on 15 February 1927 (no. 81), and Christim Monnier the first chaplain.
-The borders of the parish had been determined earlier by decree no. 636 dating 12 December 1926.
-The Holy See hands permanent administration of the parish to the Assumptionists according to the royal edict no. 2209 of 18 October 1929.
-Building of the temporary church, pastoral office and a convent began in 1924.
-The church was built in 1925.
-Its foundations were blessed by the first Apostolic Nuncio in Belgrade, Hermengildo Pellegrinetti.
-The same year, the church was blessed by Apostolic Delegate in Bulgaria Roncalli, future Pope John XXIII, during his visit to Belgrade on 25 September.
-Because of the presence of the French Assumptionists, the new church was called “French” church.
-The monastery, which is located in the courtyard of the parish, parish office and hall were renovated in 1989 for spiritual exercises and were given a new name – Home of St. Ivan Capistrano, after the saint who is credited a lot in the liberation of Belgrade from the Turks.
-And his character is now in the presbytery of the new cathedral.
+On Sunday, 14 August 1988, new church was consecrated, now as a cathedral in honor of the Assumption of the Blessed Virgin Mary.
+Thus, Belgrade Archdiocese got a new, worthy cathedral instead of the old one– Christ the King.
+Consecration was done by Franc Perko, the Archbishop of Belgrade.
+The monastery, which is located in the parish’s courtyard, parish office and hall were renovated in 1989 for spiritual exercises and were given a new name – Home of St. John of Capistrano, after the saint who has liberation of Belgrade from the Turks to his credit.
+In addition to this, his character is now in the presbytery of new cathedral.

-The cathedral actually gives us this possibility: to be open towards everyone!
-We have arranged the cooperation and organization of the organ concerts and organ school.
-I am glad to see many people from the brotherly Orthodox church and other cultures fill the church. … Kindergarten has its history, and the more years go by, the more I see the golden thread of God’s providence which leads and directs us.
+The cathedral provides us precisely with that possibility: to be open towards everyone!
+We have arranged a cooperation and organization of organ concerts and organ school.
+I am glad to see when many people from fraternal Orthodox Church and other cultures fill the church. … Kindergarten has its history and the more years pass by, the more I see a golden thread of God’s providence which leads and directs us.